drupalprojects/bamboo/README.txt

 as Menu Block or Superfish Module.
 You are responsible for any styling and CSS for this.
 (Use local.css as mentioned above.)

-- Node block region - use this region to have a block region within a node which will appear right after the content but before any node links or comments.
+- Node block region
+Use this region to have a block region within a node which will appear right after the content but before any node links or comments.
 Useful for ads or otherwise.

+- Pinch and Zoom for Touch friendly devices
+- Option to choose whether to pinch and zoom on a touch sensitive device or not.
+Default is off.
+Note, there is no support for layouts breaking or otherwise if you choose to enable this option.

 -- ADDITIONAL FEATURES --